An Overview Of Colour Therapy

 - Think of the colour red throughout the day.

-You must incorporate as much colour blue in your environment as possible if you want to harness its powers in your life.
+It would be best to incorporate as much colour blue in your environment as possible to harness its powers in your life.
 The following advice:

 - Regularly wear something blue, whether an accessory or a piece of clothing.

-- Keep a piece of blue glass or crystal in your house or place of business.
+- Keep a piece of blue glass or crystal in your house or business.

 - Wear a blue nightgown so you can take advantage of the energy while you are sleeping.